 Taxpayers always have the option of claiming deductions based on the actual costs of using a vehicle rather than the standard mileage rates.

-A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
-In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.
-Call if you need additional information about these and other special rules.
+A taxpayer may not use the business standard mileage rate for a vehicle after claiming accelerated depreciation, including the Section 179 expense deduction, on that vehicle.
+Likewise, the standard rate is not available to fleet owners (more than four vehicles used simultaneously).
+Call us if you need additional information about these and other special rules.

 In addition, basis reduction amounts for those choosing the business standard mileage rate, as well as the maximum standard automobile cost that may be used in computing an allowance under a fixed and variable rate plan and the maximum standard automobile cost that may be used in computing the allowance under a fixed and variable rate (FAVR) Plan were also announced by the IRS.

-If you have any questions about standard mileage rates or which driving activities you should keep track of as tax year 2015 begins, don not hesitate to call the office.
+Let us know if you have any questions about standard mileage rates and which driving activities you should keep track of as tax year 2015 begins.